Cristina-Pat/Airport/docs/domain-models-test-plan.md

 # Domain Models and Test Plan

 ## Presentation for Client ##
-Problem:
+**Problem:**\
 The software is designed to address challenges in airport management, specifically related to coordinating and ensuring safe operations during varying weather conditions.

-Benefits:
+**Benefits of using the airport management software:**

+*Operational Efficiency*\
+ The capacity management features allow the client to optimize the usage of the airport's resources.
+The software can prevent unnecessary landings or takeoffs when the airport is full or in adverse weather conditions.
+This leads to efficient resource allocation, reducing congestion, and improving overall operational efficiency.

+*Enhanced Safety*\
-Enhanced Safety: The software prevents planes from landing or taking off in stormy weather, prioritizing safety for both passengers and aircraft.
-This feature significantly reduces the risk of accidents or incidents caused by adverse weather conditions.
+ The software prevents planes from landing or taking off in stormy weather, prioritizing safety for both passengers and planes.
+This feature significantly reduces the risk of incidents caused by adverse weather conditions.

-Operational Efficiency: By providing air traffic controllers with the ability to instruct planes based on real-time weather conditions, the software enhances operational efficiency.
-It minimizes disruptions caused by weather-related restrictions, allowing for smoother and more predictable airport operations.

-Risks:

-Dependency on Accurate Weather Data: The effectiveness of the software relies on the accuracy of real-time weather data.
-Inaccuracies or delays in obtaining weather information could impact the system's ability to make timely decisions, potentially affecting airport operations.
+*Scalability and Adaptability*\
+ The software's modular structure, with the inclusion of a *Weather* class and clear separation of concerns, makes it adaptable to changing requirements.

+**Risks associated with using the airport management software:**

+*System Downtime and Updates*\
-System Downtime and Updates: Like any software, there is a risk of system downtime or disruptions during updates or maintenance.
+ Like any software, there is a risk of system downtime or disruptions during updates or maintenance.
 Proper planning and communication are crucial to minimize the impact of these potential disruptions on airport operations.
-For mitigating this risk, deployment in the cloud across multiple availability zones might be considered.
+ For mitigating this risk, deployment in the Cloud across multiple Availability Zones might be considered.

+*System Configuration* \
+The configuration of the airport's capacity is directly controlled by external input through the *setCapacity* method.
+There is a risk that incorrect or unexpected values could be set, leading to an airport operating beyond its intended capacity.
+This might result in overloading and negatively impact the system's performance.

+*Weather Dependency Risk* \
+The software heavily relies on the *Weather* class to make critical decisions about plane landings and take-offs.
+If there are issues or inaccuracies in the weather information provided by the *Weather* class, it may lead to incorrect decisions, potentially causing disruptions in airport operations.

+*User Adoption and Training*\
-User Adoption and Training: Introducing new software requires user adoption and training.
-If air traffic controllers, pilots, and administrators are not adequately trained or if there is resistance to change, it could impact the successful implementation and utilization of the system.
+ Introducing new software requires user adoption and training.
+If air traffic controllers, pilots, and airport administrators are not adequately trained or if there is resistance to change, it could impact the successful implementation and utilization of the system.

-### Functional Requirements -> User Stories -> Domain Models
+### Functional Requirements -> User Stories -> Domain Models -> Tests

 **Core Functional Requirements**